 It is important here to distinguish between 0 immunosuppressive and immunomodulatorv DMTs.
-While it is usually ok to continue immunomodulatory DMTs including IFNs. glatiramer acetate, teriflunomide and dimethyl fumarate, patients on cell depleting therapies including alemtuzumab. ocrelizumab and cladribine are at increased risk for severe infections includina COVID-19 infections.
-National MS Society recommends that the decision of continuing or discontinuing DMTs be taken on an individualized basis, taking into account the higher risk of infections associated with cell depleting agents and the higher risk of worsening disability among medications including natalizumab and fingolimod.87
+While it is usually ok to continue immunomodulatorv DMTs includina IFNs. glatiramer acetate, teriflunomide and dimethyl fumarate, patients on cell depleting therapies alemtuzumab. ocrelizumab includina and cladribine are at increased risk for severe infections including COVID-19 infections. А series from Italy demonstrated that among 232 patients with MS who developed symptoms and signs suggestive of COVID including 57 patients with positive COVID PCR, the majority of patients (223 (96%)) had mild disease, while 4 (2%) patients had severe disease and 6 (3%) patients had critical disease.
+Among those patients with critical disease, 1 patient recovered while 5 patients died.
+These data suggest that it is likely safe to continue DMDs in the majority of patients with MS108.
+National MS Society recommends that the decision of continuing or discontinuing DMTs be taken on an individualized basis, taking into account the higher risk of infections associated with cell depleting agents and the higher risk of worsening disability among medications including natalizumab and fingolimod.109

-• MG and LEMS

-- There is no available data yet on the COVID-19 infection risk in MG patients.
-However, many patients with MG are already on various immunosuppressive/immunomodulatory therapies and may also have underlying respiratory muscle weakness which theoretically places them at increased risk for severe COVID-19 infections. - A group of International MG experts formed 0 MG/COVID-19 work group which recently released guideline statement а which recommends continuing existing medications for patients who are already on them.
-They also stated that symptomatic therapies such as pyridostigmine and 3.4 diaminopyridine do not increase the risk for infection and thus should be continued as well.
+- MG and LEMS - There is one small case series of 5 patients from Brigham and women's hospital with COVID-19 and comorbid MG.
+Clinical course and outcome were variable as 2 patients were intubated for hypoxemic respiratory failure and 1 patient required supplemental oxygen therapy, while 1 patient with previously stable MG developed myasthenic exacerbation.
+One patient received tocilizumab for severe COVID-19 and was successfully extubated and two patients received IVIG for MG with no thrombotic complications.110 - A group of International MG experts formed 0 MG/COVID-19 work group which recently released а guideline statement which recommends continuing existing medications for patients who are already on them.111 They also stated that symptomatic therapies such as pyridostigmine and 3,4 diaminopyridine do not increase the risk for infection and thus should be continued as well.
 As for patients receiving infusion therapies requiring transport to hospitals or infusion centers, the decision on whether to continue the infusion therapy or not should be individualized based on the regional incidence of COVID-19 and the risk vs benefit of treatment for the individual patient.
 They also state that there is no evidence of increased risk for COVID infection with eculizumab therapy.
-There is also no evidence of any increased risk of COVID infection from PLEX or IVIG therapy, but the risk derived from visits to healthcare facilities should be considered.
+There is also no evidence of any increased risk of COVID infection from PLEX or IVIG therapy, but the risk derived from visits to healthcare facilities should be considered. - The decision to switch patients to an alternative immunosuppressive therapy should take into account the presence of other comorbid conditions and the risk of viral infection should be balanced against the risk of developing MG crisis when discussing initiating Rituximab therapy.
+Blood draws should be done judiciously in order to avoid unnecessary hospital visits and patients on immunosuppressive therapies are advised to practice extra cautious social isolation.111